Hardware Security Lab

 Prior to joining the faculty at Kansas State University, Guo received his Ph.D. in electrical and computer engineering from University of Florida (UF) in 2019.

-His general research interests focus on applying formal method and machine learning into detecting hardware security or cyber security issues.
-Specifically, his current work covers the following areas:
+His research interests center on applying formal methods and generative AI to detect hardware and cybersecurity issues.
+Specifically, his current work encompasses the following areas:

-• Hardware Security, Microarchitectural Level Security, Hardware and Software Co-Security Verification
+• Hardware Security, Side-channel Measurements, Microarchitectural Level Security, Hardware and Software Co-Security Verification

 • Formal Verification, Program Analysis

-• Neural Network, Domain-Specific Applications of Large Language Model
+• Domain-Specific Applications of Large Language Models (LLMs)

 Academic Highlights